-In case of annulment, a new round of voting shall take place within ten days.
+In case of annulment, a ballot shall take place within ten days.

 Art.
-30. The elected president of the Republic shall take office after the definitive proclamation of his election and the close of the term of his predecessor.
+30. The elected President of the Republic shall take office after the definitive proclamation of his election and the close of the term of his predecessor.

 The incumbent President of the Republic shall remain in office until the installation of his successor.